Practice Incentives Program (PIP) payments and calculations

 |< 1||1 - 4||5 - 14||15 - 24||25 - 44||45 - 64||65 - 74||75 +|

 To qualify for payments, practices must be participating in the PIP and meet the eligibility requirements of the incentives at a 'point-in-time' date.
 The 'point in time' date is the last day of the month prior to the next PIP quarterly payment.
 The quarterly payment months, 'point-in-time' dates and reference periods are provided in table 1.
 For more information on when payments are made, refer to the PIP guidelines (4512) [PDF, 323Kb].

 |Quarterly Payment Month||'Point-in-time' assessment of eligibility||SWPE value reference period|

 |November||31 October||1 July to 30 June|

 The PIP has an established appeals process.
-To request a review of a decision, your practice’s authorised contact person or the owners of the practice must write to Medicare within 28 calendar days of the date on the notice of the decision they would like reviewed.
+To request a review of a decision, your practice’s authorised contact person or owner of the practice must write to Medicare within 28 calendar days of the date of the letter informing the practice of the decision.